JohnClarkeAU/udacity_02_trivia_project/backend/README.md

 This will install all of the required packages we selected within the `requirements.txt` file.

+NOTE:
+If you encounter error messages indicating that you require Visual C++ 14 compiler files you will need to follow the instructions to download them and install them, or you can manually install each of the packages in the requirements.txt file.

 ##### Key Dependencies

 - [Flask](http://flask.pocoo.org/)  is a lightweight backend microservices framework.
 Flask is required to handle requests and responses.